joshuatalib/AI_weather_quest/docs/source/training_data.rst

 Summary
 -------------
-The following is a Python example that retrieves post-processed temperature, mean sea level pressure, and precipitation data for 2005:
+The following is a Python example that retrieves post-processed temperature, mean sea level pressure and precipitation data for 2005:

 .. code-block:: python